w3rr0/poker-chips-api/README.md

 ### Home

-To start the game, you have 2 options either join a friend's room or create your own.
+To start the game, you have two options, either to join a friend's room or create your own.
 Enter your nickname (between 1 and 15 characters) and select one of these options by clicking the appropriate button.

 ### Join